mzhang28/blog/src/content/partials/shortBio.md

 I'm a computer science master's student at the [University of Minnesota][1], advised by [Favonia].
-My current research focus for my thesis is cubical type theory and its applications to formalizing mathematical proofs.
+My current research is cubical type theory and its applications to formalizing some results in algebraic topology.

-I also work as a researcher for [SIFT].
+I also work as a researcher for [SIFT], specializing in compilers and binary analysis.
 Previously I worked as a software engineer at [Swoop Search] and [AWS].
-My computing-related interests lie in programming language design, type theory, formal verification, systems security, cryptography, and distributed systems.

-In my past life, I was a CTF hobbyist.
+Before that, I was a CTF hobbyist.
 I created [EasyCTF], a cybersecurity competition for high schoolers.
 I also briefly played with the CTF team [Project Sekai][pjsk].

 [1]: https://twin-cities.umn.edu/